aws/aws-database-encryption-sdk-dynamodb/specification/dynamodb-encryption-client/ddb-support.md

 then QueryObject has sensitive values MUST return true.
 Otherwise it MUST return false.

+### QueryInput

+This is the original Query request that was made by the customer.

 ## QueryOutputForBeacons

 Transform an unencrypted QueryOutput object for searchable encryption.